walt-id/.github/profile/README.md

 * <a href="https://github.com/walt-id/waltid-nftkit" target="_blank" style="font-weight:bold;">NFT Kit</a> - Mint, distribute and verify digital assets like NFTs or fungible tokens
 * <a href="https://github.com/walt-id/waltid-walletkit" target="_blank" style="font-weight:bold;">Wallet Kit</a> - Supercharge your app with the ability to manage, view and share identity data, NFTs or fungible tokens
 * <a href="https://github.com/walt-id/waltid-storage-kit" target="_blank" style="font-weight:bold;">Storage Kit</a> - Enhance your app with zero trust storage/custody and privacy-preserving sharing of keys and senstive data.
-* <a href="https://github.com/walt-id/waltid-idpkit" target="_blank" style="font-weight:bold;">IDP Kit</a> - Offer SSI- and NFT-based login for your app or services - also works with your existing access management (C/IAM) tools like KeyCloak.
+* <a href="https://github.com/walt-id/waltid-idpkit" target="_blank" style="font-weight:bold;">IDP Kit</a> - Offer SSI-/NFT-based login for your apps/services - works with web2 access management tools like KeyCloak.

 ## Join the community